Three Little Pirates: Curly's last hurrah

 Three Little Pirates was produced during April 15–18, 1946, a period marked by Curly Howard's health struggles following a series of minor strokes.
 Prior films like Three Loan Wolves and G.I.
 Wanna Home had notably shifted focus away from Curly, with Moe and Larry assuming more prominent roles due to Curly's impaired speech and slower timing.

-Despite his ailments, Curly delivered a commendable performance in Three Little Pirates.
+Despite his ailments, Curly was on his game and delivered a top performance in Three Little Pirates.
 Notably, he flawlessly executed the memorable "Maharaja" routine alongside Moe.
 Additionally, Curly showcased his talent for physical comedy, as seen when he briefly reclines on a chair in one scene.

 Director Edward Bernds observed Curly's decline across successive films produced during this period:

 "I guess I should be thankful that Curly was in one of his 'up' periods, because it was strange the way he went up and down.
 He was down for A Bird in the Head and The Three Troubledoers, he was up for Micro-Phonies, way down for Monkey Businessmen.
 In Three Little Pirates, he was terrific.
 It was the last flash of the old Curly."

 While 1946 was considered a weak year for Stooge releases due to Curly's health challenges, Three Little Pirates stood out as a notable exception, showcasing Curly's enduring comedic prowess despite his illness.